tinygwen/tinygwen.github.io/content/Videogames.md

 > [!tip]- Use this if you dont know what the best emulator is for any given system!
 > This information is heavily subject to change over time (the scene moves faster than you'd think), so I dont list it here.
 Use the wiki!
 #### [Retroarch](https://www.retroarch.com/)
 The frontend for libretro.
 Nice if you want to have all your retro games in one place, navigable with a controller, and especially useful if you're looking to use it's unique features (netplay, [shaders](https://youtu.be/mp0CF2S9N5o), etc).
-Download emulators as cores from within the program, scan for your games, and then run the game with their respective core.
-Easier than it sounds.
-I prefer it to standalone counterparts for most emulators for generation 5 consoles and older.
+I prefer it to standalone counterparts for most generation 5 consoles and older, though.
 Retroarch is also nice for emulating on console.
-I have retroarch installed on my Switch, for example. fuck the Nintendo Switch Online shitto expansion pack rent but never own bullshit
+I have retroarch installed on my Switch, for example. fuck the Nintendo Classics shitto rent but never own bullshit
+- [Retroarch System Files](https://myrient.erista.me/files/Internet%20Archive/chadmaster/RetroarchSystemFiles/Retroarch-System/), [Archive.org](https://archive.org/details/RetroarchSystemFiles) a drag-n-drop collection of system files (bios) for retroarch
 > [!note]- claims of abusive behavior regarding Retroarch's lead developer [\[1\]](https://x.com/BlueMaxima/status/1488826694626525185)
 > squerepusher/TwinAphex has a lot of allegations regarding abusive behavior towards other developers in the emulation scene, including potentially contributing to Near's suicide, blackmailing Stenzek, and more.
 None of this information is compiled in a formal/centralized source, but I'd be remiss not to mention it.
 Hopefully the scene creates a competitive alternative some day.
 >> [!info] Retroarch Alternatives: [Emulation Wiki's Frontends article](https://emulation.gametechwiki.com/index.php/Frontends), [OpenEmu](https://openemu.org/) (Mac), and keep an eye on [Highscore](https://gitlab.gnome.org/World/highscore) (linux, unreleased).
 These, or ES-DE (below)